DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

-file 14-copy_html "script that copies all the HTML files from the current working directory to the parent of the working directory, but did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory." - file 15-lets_move "Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u." - file 16-clean_emacs "script that deletes all files in the current working directory that end with the character ~" -
+file 14-copy_html "script that copies all the HTML files from the current working directory to the parent of the working directory, but did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory." - file 15-lets_move "Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u." - file 16-clean_emacs "script that deletes all files in the current working directory that end with the character ~" - file 17-tree "Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory."  -